 Main page on Grafana Dashboard

 You will then be presented with a page with a selection of core data sources to choose from.
+Note that you can select as many data sources as you'd like depending on the nature of the project you are currently involved in.

 InfluxDB data source option in Grafana

-Once you have selected InfluxDB, you can add all the details about your InfluxDB instance including credentials, database, and URL.
+Once you have selected InfluxDB, you can add all the details about your InfluxDB instance including credentials, database and URL.

 InfluxDB setup in Grafana

 Once your InfluxDB instance is connected to Grafana, you can start building your first Grafana InfluxDB dashboard.
 There are a number of pre-canned dashboards that are available from the community that can help you get your projects up and running quickly.
+Or if you'd prefer, you can customize things further to make sure that only the most important information you need is easily available.

 The possibilities of Grafana with Flux